• Skip to primary navigation

 3. Federal Trade Commission.
 "Vehicle Repossession" Retrieved March 7, 2022.

 4. Consumer Financial Protection Bureau.
-"Building credit from scratch" Retrieved March 7, 2022.
+"Building Credit from Scratch" Retrieved March 7, 2022.

 5. Experian.
 "What Is a Draw Period on a HELOC?"
 Retrieved March 7, 2022.

-6. The Federal Reserve Board.
-"What you should know about Home Equity Lines of Credit" Retrieved March 7, 2022.
+6. Consumer Financial Protection Bureau.
+"What You Should Know About Home Equity Lines of Credit" Retrieved March 7, 2022.

 7. Consumer Financial Protection Bureau.
-"What is a payday loan?"
+"What Is a Payday Loan?"
 Retrieved March 7, 2022.

 FinanceJar Team